-Our research is at the interphase between chemical engineering, catalysis, surface kinetics, and analytical-physical chemistry.
+Our research is at the interface between chemical engineering, catalysis, surface kinetics, analytical, and physical chemistry.
 We aim to bridge the fundamental aspects of chemical reactions and catalysis with reactor design and process development.
+Our core competencies are:

 The catalytic processes we investigate fall into (1) hydrocarbon sustainability, (2) alternative feedstock and (3) circular carbon economy and waste-valorization, such as the transformations of small molecules (carbon dioxide, methane, ammonia, alkanes, methanol) or bulkier ones in complex mixtures (refinery residues, crude, biomass, lignin, plastic wastes, used tires) into hydrogen, light olefins/alkenes, platform chemicals or high-quality fuels.